-Offset Field Description 0 Registry ID This field shall represent the registry or standards body.
-This field's value shall be one listed in the ID column of Table 29.
-1 Reserved Reserved [2:3] Algorithm ID This field shall indicate the desired algorithm.
-The value of this field is owned by the registry or standards body.
-For details, see Table 29 asymmetric key signature algorithm.
-A Responder shall not select both a SPDM-enumerated hashing algorithm and an extended Hashing algorithm.
+Offset Field Description 0 Registry ID Shall represent the registry or standards body.
+The ID column in the Registry or standards body ID table describes the value of this field.
+1 Reserved Reserved [2:3] Algorithm ID Shall indicate the desired algorithm.
+The registry or standards body owns the value of this field.
+For details, see the Registry or standards body ID table.

-A Responder shall not select both a SPDM-enumerated asymmetric key signature algorithm and an extended

-This clause illustrates how two endpoints negotiate base hashing algorithm.

-In Figure 4, endpoint A issues NEGOTIATE_ALGORITHMS request message and endpoint B selects an algorithm of which both endpoints are capable.
+- A Responder shall not select both an SPDM-enumerated asymmetric key signature algorithm and an extended asymmetric key signature algorithm.
+A Responder shall not select both an SPDM-enumerated hashing algorithm and an extended hashing algorithm. - This clause illustrates how two endpoints negotiate a base hashing algorithm. - In Hashing algorithm selection: Example 1, endpoint A issues NEGOTIATE_ALGORITHMS request message and endpoint B selects an algorithm of which both endpoints are capable.

+Hashing algorithm selection: Example 1

-SPDM protocol accounts for the possibility that both endpoints may issue NEGOTIATE_ALGORITHMS request messages independently of each other.
-In this case, the endpoint A Requester / endpoint B Responder communication pair may select a different algorithm compared to the endpoint B Requester / endpoint A Responder communication pair.
+The SPDM protocol accounts for the possibility that both endpoints may issue NEGOTIATE_ALGORITHMS request messages independently of each other.
+In this case, the endpoint A Requester and endpoint B Responder communication pair may select a different algorithm compared to the endpoint B Requester and endpoint A Responder communication pair.